krishgoel20/Registration-App/README.md

 In this case, a **Stack Navigator**, provided by the library, is used to navigate between different screens.

 ### 3. Home Screen ('HomeScreen.js')
-Create the **'HomeScreen'** component, which is the initial screen of the app.
+Create the **HomeScreen** component, which is the initial screen of the app.
-The **'HomeScreen'** component contains a single button that, when pressed, navigates the user to the **'Register'** screen.
+The **HomeScreen** component contains a single button that, when pressed, navigates the user to the **Register** screen.

 ### 4. Register Screen ('RegisterScreen.js')
 This is the component where the user can input his/her Name and E-mail ID for registration.
-React hooks are used to manage the component's state (**'name'** and **'email'** fields).
+React hooks are used to manage the component's state (**name** and **email** fields).
-When the user presses the **"Register"** button, the **'handleRegister'** function is called.
+When the user presses the **Register** button, the **handleRegister** function is called.
 Inside this function :
-    1. An API call is made to the specified endpoint (**'YOUR_API_ENDPOINT'**) using Axios to register the user.
+    1. An API call is made to the specified endpoint (**YOUR_API_ENDPOINT**) using Axios to register the user.
-    2. If the registration is successful, the response data is logged to the console and then navigated to the **"Profile"** screen, passing the user's name and email as route parameters.
+    2. If the registration is successful, the response data is logged to the console and then navigated to the **Profile** screen, passing the user's name and email as route parameters.
     3. If an error occurs during registration, the error is logged to the console.

 ### 5. Profile Screen ('ProfileScreen.js')
-The **'ProfileScreen.js'** component displays the user's name and email, which are received as route parameters.
+The **ProfileScreen.js** component displays the user's name and email, which are received as route parameters.
 This screen is reached after successful registration and displays the user's registration details.

 ### 6. Navigation Container ('App.js')
-In the **'App.js'** file, create the main navigation structure using a Stack Navigator.
+In the **App.js** file, create the main navigation structure using a Stack Navigator.
-Specify the initial route to be the **"Home"** screen.
+Specify the initial route to be the **Home** screen.
-The **'NavigationContainer'** wraps the navigation stack, providing the overall navigation context for the app.
+The **NavigationContainer** wraps the navigation stack, providing the overall navigation context for the app.

 ### 7. Database Integration
 Integrate MongoDB to store user registration data as follows :